On Clarity in Performance Reporting

 Structural analysis as an upstream design responsibility

-Structural analysis cannot be bolted on during the reporting cycle; it must be designed upstream – alongside KPI selection, measure definitions, benchmark design, visual structure, and review cadence.
+Structural analysis cannot be bolted on during the execution cycle; it must be designed upstream – alongside KPI selection, measure definitions, benchmark design, visual structure, and review cadence.

 Without this, clarity remains dependent on individual effort rather than system design.
 It is a design omission.